AlanCoding/django-ansible-base/docs/apps/opa/OPA_INTERFACE.md

 }

 _related_allowed(check) if {
-    some p in check.policies
+    some pid in input.policy_ids
+    p := data.dab_opa.policies[format_int(pid, 10)]
+    p.resource == check.resource
+    p.action == check.action
     clause := _resolve_clause(p)
     # ... matches by ID or org-scoped
 }
 ```

 When `input.related` is present, OPA checks whether the user has
 permission on each related object.
-Each related entry includes its own
-`policies` list (resolved by DAB for that related resource/action).
+The same `input.policy_ids` are used --
+OPA filters by each related entry's resource/action from the cached data.
 Returns the set of field names where the check failed.

 ## Query types